 During around 70 years between 1570 and 1640, improved economic conditions led to thousands of houses being rebuilt – especially in southern England, beginning in the southeast and spreading across the southwest in the latter part of the period.
 After the upheaval of the English Civil War put the brakes on building in many places, the rebuilding seems to have continued in northern England and Wales after 1670.
 These dates are approximate and the subject of scholarly debate, but indicate a broad pattern.

 The great rebuildings gave many people larger and more solidly constructed houses.
 Houses that had just a single storey (or one storey plus an attic with dormer windows) frequently acquired a full-height upper storey.
 Often the extra level was achieved by building a new floor into a single-storey hall house, to divide it in two horizontally.
 In stone areas, timber-framed houses were often rebuilt in stone; elsewhere, timber frames were renewed.
 The kind of well made, close studded wooden frame seen at the Saracen’s Head, Kings Norton, built at the end of the 15th century and the beginning of the 16th, is a good example of this kind of Tudor timber-framed structure.
+The beautiful Paycocke's, Coggeshall, also early-16th century, is, if anything, a still more magnificent example.
 Glass became more affordable, and windows in houses tended to get larger.
 Houses that consisted mainly of one big room with a central hearth and a smoke-hole in the roof acquired smaller, more comfortable rooms with proper fireplaces.